3drepo/3drepobouncer/tools/release/README.txt

-3D Repo Bouncer Library v 1.0(beta version 2)
+3D Repo Bouncer Library v 1.0(Release Client 1)

 This is the internal library used for 3D Repo GUI.